rzhou10/nj-metal-bands/README.md

-# nj-metal-bands
+# NJ Metal Bands

-Backend for NJ metal
+Making a small web app for storing info about metal bands from NJ.
+Any recommendations feel free to submit,